Pontiac Sunbird: J2000/2000

-1984 brought a new front fascia for a smoother, less angular look.
-The lineup was renamed 2000 Sunbird, a title used only on the convertible the previous year.
+The entire Pontiac J-body line adopted the 2000 Sunbird name for 1984 (reviving the name of its predecessor), coinciding with a revised front fascia (updated with a less angular appearance).
 A new turbocharged four-cylinder was available provided by a Garrett T25 turbocharger.
 Based on the standard 1.8L inline-four that powered other 2000 Sunbirds, it used multi-port fuel injection, for a total output of 150 hp.
 This engine was popular, and more powerful than many V6 engines in competing brands.

-1985 was a carryover year, except for the 2000 prefix being dropped, and the all-new Pontiac Fiero with the 2.8L V6 was introduced which shared the front engine and transmission cradle from the Pontiac Phoenix.
+Sunbird

+For 1985, the model line underwent few functional changes, with Pontiac dropping the 2000 prefix from the model nomenclature.

 For 1986, the optional 2-litre four was discontinued.
 A GT model arrived at the top of the lineup.
 It featured fender flares, hidden headlamps, and the turbo engine standard.
 It was available in sedan, coupe, hatchback, or convertible.
 The GT sedan is very rare, with fewer than 5,000 sold.
 The GT convertible is the rarest variant, with fewer than 1,300 sold.

 A redesigned gauge cluster and new engines were introduced for the 1987 model year.
-The gauge cluster featured different graphics, and a 120 mi/h speedometer on turbo equipped models, where 1984-1986 turbo models had an 85 mi/h speedometer.
+The gauge cluster featured different graphics, and a 120 mi/h speedometer on turbo-equipped models, where 1984-1986 turbo models had an 85 mi/h speedometer.
 The new engines were "punched out" versions of the 1.8L, displacing 2.0L.
 The base engine still used throttle-body injection, for a new total of 96 hp, and the turbo still used port-injection, for a new total of 165 hp.
 Also, the convertible could only be ordered in GT trim.